GlobalWebIndex/challenge-python-v1/README.md

 The developer can use the API to fulfill the first two tasks in a straiught forward fashion.

 For the tasks "like and see your favourite" a slightly "playful" approach is used:
+- The developer can create a PetDinosaur which belongs to a type of dinosaur and also has distictive characteristics on its own,
-The developer can create a DinoOwner who
+- The developer can create a DinoOwner who
-- can sequentially own a pet dinosaur (only one) with distinctive features (the dinosaur has to be created first), and
+  - can own a pet dinosaur (only one), and
   - like any amount of dinosaur kinds.

 #### API Endpoints